mactrem/maplibre-gl-js/docs/ARCHITECTURE.md

 - for transforming a single tile
 - When moving the map first _calcMatrices (projMatrix, invProjMatrix, pixelMatrix, mercatorMatrix) is called and then calculatePosMatrix
 - projMatrix -> matrix for conversion from location to GL coordinates (-1 ..
 1)
+- labelPlaneMatrix
+    -> transforms from NDC (-1, 1) to pixel Coordinates
-- pixelMatrix -> matrix for conversion from location to screen coordinates
+- pixelMatrix -> matrix for conversion from location to screen coordinates -> multiplies the labelPlaneMatrix with the projectionMatrix -> the projectionMatrix converts to NDC
+    -> the labelPlaneMatrix converts to pixel coordinates -> order first translate then scale -> scale * translate * vec -> Translates the coordinate system it to top left -> mat4.translate -1, 1
+            -> calculating the diff from the source crs to the dst crs -> mat4.scale this.width / 2, -this.height / 2 -> the negative y value also rotates the y-axis
 - mercatorMatrix -> The mercatorMatrix can be used to transform points from mercator coordinates ([0, 0] nw, [1, 1] se) to GL coordinates.
 - calculatePosMatrix -> Calculate the posMatrix that, given a tile coordinate, would be used to display the tile on a map
     - called in sourc_cache.getVisibleCoordinates -> posMatrix is added to OverscaleTileId